Reservoir computing approaches for representation and classification of multivariate time series: Preliminaries

-To avoid the costly operation of back-propagating through time, the RC approach takes a radical different direction: it still implements the encoding function in \eqref{eq:vanilla_RNN_state}, but with the fundamental difference that the encoder parameters $\theta_\text{enc} = \{\mathbf{W}_\text{in}$, $\mathbf{W}_\text{r} \}$ are randomly generated and left untrained (or, possibly, implemented according to a prefixed topology~\cite{rodan2011minimum}).
-To compensate this lack of adaptability, when processing the input sequence a large recurrent layer (reservoir) generates a rich pool of heterogeneous dynamics, from which the ones useful to solve many different tasks can be drawn.
+To avoid the costly operation of back-propagating through time, the RC approach takes a radical different direction: it still implements the encoding function in \eqref{eq:vanilla_RNN_state}, but the encoder parameters $\theta_\text{enc} = \{\mathbf{W}_\text{in}$, $\mathbf{W}_\text{r} \}$ are randomly generated and left untrained.
+To compensate for this lack of adaptability, a large recurrent layer, the \textit{reservoir}, generates a rich pool of heterogeneous dynamics useful to solve many different tasks.
 The generalization capabilities of the reservoir mainly depend on three ingredients: (i) a high number of processing units in the recurrent layer, (ii) sparsity of the recurrent connections, and (iii) a spectral radius of the connection weights matrix $\mathbf{W}_\text{r}$, set to bring the system to the edge of stability~\cite{7765110}.
-The behaviour of the reservoir can therefore be controlled by simply modifying the following structural hyperparameters instead of training the internal weight matrices: the spectral radius $\rho$; the percentage of non-zero connections $\beta$; and the number of hidden units $R$.
-Another important hyperparameter is the scaling $\omega$ of the values in $\mathbf{W}_\text{in}$, which controls the amount of nonlinearity in the processing units and, jointly with $\rho$, can shift the internal dynamics from a chaotic to a contractive regime.
-Finally, a Gaussian noise with standard deviation $\xi$ can be added to the argument of the state update function \eqref{eq:vanilla_RNN_state} for regularization purposes~\cite{jaeger2001echo}.
+The behaviour of the reservoir is controlled by modifying the following hyperparameters: the spectral radius $\rho$; the percentage of non-zero connections $\beta$; and the number of hidden units $R$.
+Another important hyperparameter is the scaling $\omega$ of the values in $\mathbf{W}_\text{in}$, which controls the amount of nonlinearity in the processing units and, jointly with $\rho$, can shift the internal dynamics from a chaotic to a contractive regime~\cite{livi2018determination}.
+A Gaussian noise with standard deviation $\xi$ can also be added in the state update function \eqref{eq:vanilla_RNN_state} for regularization purposes~\cite{jaeger2001echo}.

 In ESNs, the decoder (commonly referred as readout) is usually a linear model: